eedelosreyes2/twitter-react/README.md

 -   App is intended to look as close to [Twitter](https://twitter.com/) as possible
 -   Optimized for desktop, tablet, and phone (try them all out!)
--   Not all icons are the same as real twitter.
+-   Not all icons are the same as real Twitter.
 All icons used in this app are imported from [react-icons](https://react-icons.github.io/react-icons/)
 -   Not every single functionality from Twitter is implemented
     -   Components that don't have functionality yet:
         -   Homepage: Sparkle button, Searchbar